boystrange/ProgramVerification/src/Chapter/Imp/Introduction.lagda.md

 is called **big-step** operational semantics because it relates the initial to the final state of a terminating execution of a command:

-      ⦅ c , s ⦆ ⇒ t if the execution of c when started in the state s termintes yielding the state t
+      ⦅ c , s ⦆ ⇒ t if the execution of c when started in the state s terminates yielding the state t

 A second relation we consider is the **small-step** semantics, which is a relation